aws-samples/aws-genomics-nextflow-workshop/docs/modules/module-1__running-nextflow.md

 ${COMMAND}
 ```

-Output from this script would look like this:
+Using this script to submit the `hello` workflow would look like this:

 ```bash
 cd ~/environment/nextflow-workshop